What is fetal growth restriction (FGR)?

 Causes of smallness can be:

 - Constitutionally small: this means that the baby is naturally small because of their genetics.
-It’s not due to any health problems, but it is just how they are built.
+It’s not due to health problems, but it is just how they are built.
 Among all small babies, this is the most common reason.
-But only after excluding other causes, it is ultimately the most likely diagnosis.
+But it can only be concluded after excluding other causes.

 Health problems